 Veriff website: www.veriff.com

-Veriff covers 12,000+ identity documents, including non-Latin scripts – Arabic, Cyrillic, Chinese, Korean, Japanese.
+Veriff covers 12,000+ identity documents, including non-Latin scripts — Arabic, Cyrillic, Chinese, Korean, and Japanese.
 That document library depth is the main reason it shows up in evaluations where international user diversity is the primary concern.
 The platform runs on AI automation with a stated 98% check automation rate and passive liveness detection.
 There’s no publicly available manual review fallback.
-At $1.39 per completed check – including denied checks – it’s the highest published per-unit rate among the providers listed here.
+At $1.39 per completed check — including denied checks — it’s the highest published per-unit rate among the providers listed here.
 Multiple reviewers describe the pricing as high relative to what newer platforms offer.
 Support is a recurring complaint from smaller accounts, and some reviews call out the UI as less polished compared to more recent entrants.

 Integration Choices